Roku Ultra Review 2021

 For more control, download Roku’s free mobile app for Android and iOS, which makes your phone into an instant full-featured remote.

-If you don’t care about the Ultra’s USB and Ethernet ports, you could save $40 and just go with Roku’s Streaming Stick+.
+If you don’t care about the Ultra’s USB and Ethernet ports, you could go with Roku’s Streaming Stick 4K.
 It does everything the Ultra does, and it takes up zero space (except on the back of your TV).
-The Premiere also does 4K, but it has a slightly-slower wireless antenna, and the Express is the absolute cheapest streamer available at $30.
+The Roku Express is one of the cheapest streamers available at $25.